 Created: Apr 27 22

-Click Here to view the Unofficial List of Candidates
+Click Here to view the Official List of Certified Candidates

 Nomination for Office

 Call for Nominations - Renfrew County Catholic School Board

 Call for Nominations - Renfrew County District School Board

 **Please Note** In 2017 the Province of Ontario passed legislation to amend the Municipal Elections Act, 1996.
 One of the changes was that, for the 2018 municipal election a candidate would require 25 signatures to endorse their Nomination Form.
 In April 2018, the Province of Ontario amended this legislation to exclude municipalities with under 4000 electors, therefore, candidates for municipal council in Killaloe, Hagarty and Richards do not require this endorsement.